0sAND1s/HCDisk/README.md

 2. What can it do?

 	It can understand these file systems:
-- CPM - Spectrum +3 and various clones (HC, CoBra)
+- Generic CPM - Spectrum +3 and various clones (HC, CoBra)
 - +3 BASIC (CPM based)
-- Betadisk TR-DOS
+- Betadisk TR-DOS (read only)
-- Miles Gordon Technologies +D
+- Miles Gordon Technologies +D (read only)
-- Opus Discovery
+- Opus Discovery (read only)
 - ICE Felix HC BASIC (Romanian clone, CPM based)
-- ICTI CoBra Devil FS (Romanian clone)
+- ICTI CoBra Devil FS (Romanian clone) (read only)
 - Electronica CIP-04 (Spectrum +3 clone from Romania, with 3.5 disk drive)
 File systems based on CPM are read-write, the others are read only (for now).

 	Several disk image types are supported:
-- Physical disks inserted into the PC floppy drive
+- Physical disks inserted into the PC floppy drive or USB floppy drive (for CP/M formats)
 - RAW, including TRD, MGT, OPD
 - DSK/EDSK - CPCEMU
 - CQM (read only) - Copy QM by Sydex
 - SCL (read only) - Russian emulators
-- TD0 - Teledisk by Sydex
+- TD0 - Teledisk by Sydex (read only)
-- Tape images: TAP, TZX
+- Tape images: TAP, TZX (read only)

 	Note: For accessing floppy disks in physical drive for all supported formats, you need Simon Owen's fdrawcmd driver: http://simonowen.com/fdrawcmd/ .
 	For standard geometries supported by Windows, the standard Windows driver is now used (added in January 2022).
 This also works with USB floppy drives for modern computers without a floppy controller.